Otterbein University: Music program

 The Department of Music at Otterbein offers the degrees of Bachelor of Music, Bachelor of Music Education, and Bachelor of Arts in several majors including music theory and composition, music history and literature, jazz studies, and general music studies.
 The music program at Otterbein includes multiple genre programs, as well as an opera theatre program.
 The Concert Choir tours nationally and internationally.
 Other ensembles include Marching Band, Opus One vocal jazz, Cardinal Singers (formerly Women's Chorale), Vox Otterbein (formerly Men's Chorus), Otterbein Singers, The Anticipations rock cover band, Jazz Combo, Early Music, and Red Noise, the new music ensemble.
 Since 2021, string players have played in the OtterCap Orchestra, an ensemble consisting of music students from Otterbein University and Capital University.
 The music department is housed in Battelle Fine Arts Center.
 Graduates go on to teach music in K-12 schools, perform in professional opera, symphony orchestras, and bands, compose music, and teach privately.

-Theatre and art program
+Theatre & Dance Program

 Professional training is offered in the areas of Acting, Design/Technology, and Musical Theatre with BFA degrees offered in all three programs and a dance concentration in the latter.
 A BA degree in Theatre is also available, which allows students to tailor the major to suit their interests in directing, writing, and stage management among others.
+Curriculum focuses on providing hands-on experiences, including five mainstage productions per year with performances that are open to the public.
+Classes and most public performances are held at the Fritsche Theatre at Cowan Hall on Otterbein's campus.
+Some performances are held at the Campus Center Theatre.
+Additional professional development opportunities are offered to graduating seniors: professional internships for Theatre Design & Technology students and a Senior Showcase for Acting and Musical Theatre students that is hosted in New York City and attended by agents and casting directors.

+To apply for admission, prospective students first submit a pre-screening video.
+After passing the pre-screening, they submit the Otterbein University admissions application and must audition in person, either on campus or at one of the National Unified Audition sites.

+Famous alumni of Otterbein University’s Theatre & Dance Program include James Scully, Rachael Harris, Jonathan Bennett, and David Graf.
+Otterbein University is accredited by the National Association of Schools of Theatre.